deusExMac/TwitterSearch/README.md

 - ```history (or h)```

-     Displays a numbered list of the history of commands executed.
-Numbers can be used with ! (see below).
-Usefull to re-execute commands or copy-paste complicated commands if you are bored to retype complicated commands.
+     Displays a numbered list of the history of commands already executed.
+Numbers can be used in conjunction with the ``!`` command (see below).
+Usefull to re-execute commands or copy-pasting complicated commands if you are bored to retype these.